kevyli9/tldr_project/data/README.md

 * Column 2: pos_qual_ctrl1 ('Please click on this sentence.')
 * Column 5: neg_qual_ctrl ('Please do NOT click on this sentence.')
 * Column 9: pos_qual_ctrl2 ('Please click on this sentence.')
-* Other columns: sentences in the articles with the order preserved
+* Other columns: actual sentences in the articles with the order preserved
 * For articles that don't have the maximum number of sentences, the extra input columns are filled with an asterisk ('*')

 Format of input for QC module ('sample_QC_input.csv'):